 Discover South Australia

 Travel to Kangaroo Island aboard the vehicle and passenger ferry from Cape Jervis.
-Cape Jervis is a two-hour drive from Adelaide.
-While visiting South Australia, head to the Barossa Valley for top wine tasting.
+Cape Jervis is a two-hour drive from Adelaide, where there are plenty of things to do.
+While visiting South Australia, go on a Barossa Valley wine tasting tour.

 If you love wildlife but don’t have time to travel to Kangaroo Island, another option is to visit Monarto Zoo.
 While in Adelaide, head for the Adelaide Hills for fine food, wine and charming villages.